Download the PHP package automattic/jetpack-wp-build-polyfills without Composer

 2. For each polyfill, it checks whether a built asset file exists (build/scripts/*/index.asset.php or build/modules/*/index.asset.php).

 3. For classic scripts, it checks whether the handle is already registered.
-Scripts marked as force are deregistered and re-registered with the polyfill version.
+Scripts marked for force replacement are deregistered and re-registered with the polyfill version when the WordPress version is below the script's threshold and active Gutenberg is not known to provide a compatible implementation.
 Non-force scripts are skipped if already registered.

 4. For script modules, it calls wp_register_script_module(), which silently ignores duplicates.